aces/Loris-MRI/docs/05-PipelineLaunchOptions.md

 ## 5.3 Option 3

-The insertion pipeline can then be triggered using the command:
+The insertion pipeline can also be triggered using the command:
 ```
 ./batch_uploads_imageuploader -profile prod < scans_list.txt >log_batch_imageuploader.txt 2>&1